sepukus/hugo-cms-test/site/content/_index.md

 ---
 title: Homepage
+meta_keywords: Mental Awareness, CMHAA, Keyword, Keyword.
+meta_description: This is a detailed description of the page.
 banner_title: Together in the business of improving workplace mental health
 banner_image: img/main-hero.jpg
-banner_cta_link: /about-us
-banner_cta_text: FIND OUT HOW
-meta_keywords: Keywords, Keywords
-meta_description: This is a description.
 modules:
   - type: split_title_content
     title: Who we are